iBridges-for-iRODS/iBridges/docs/source/session.rst

 .. currentmodule:: ibridges.session

 Before we can perform operations on an iRODS server, we need to connect to it using the :class:`Session` object (see also :doc:`API documentation <api/generated/ibridges.session.Session>`).
-This object takes your `irods_environment.json` and uses this to connect to the iRODS server.
+This object uses your `irods_environment.json` to connect to the iRODS server.
 All operations that need a connection will use the :class:`Session` object.

 Authentication with the iRODS server